La Selle thrush

 The La Selle thrush (Turdus swalesi) is a species of bird in the family Turdidae endemic to the Caribbean island of Hispaniola (split between the Dominican Republic and Haiti).
 A skulker of broadleaf and pine forests around 1300m, it is limited to a small and declining population in the inland Dominican Republic, as well as a relict population in Haiti.

 Etymology

 Its name is derived from Pic la Selle, Haiti's highest point.

 Distribution

-Turdus swalesi is found only on Hispaniola.
-Its natural habitat is subtropical or tropical moist montane habitats.